 After our trek came our sparkling afternoon tea.
 We could have shared with the little fella however he eats a lot so we bought him a kid’s sandwich box.
 We were brought a glass of bubbly for myself and my Mum.
 Everyone else who had been on the walk were also sat in the same part of the cafe, which was nice and friendly.
 The food wasn’t ready for our arrival and we did have a bit of a wait.
 It was however well worth waiting for.
 I don’t have a bad word to say about the food that we were served.

 The sparkling afternoon tea experience would make a great gift.
 Especially for someone’s birthday, an anniversary or a wedding gift.
 To be honest you don’t need a special occasion as an excuse to do something this fun!
 We all loved it.
 All three generations!
 My Mum said after that she’d love to do it again.
 I have to agree!
 If you would like to book on the same experience please head on over to the Charnwood Alpaca’s website.
+Or you can book a friend or family member a 90 minute walk with an Alpaca at Charnwood Alpaca’s via buy a gift. (affiliate link)

 If you would like to see more of our day out to Charnwood Alpaca’s I also made a video of the highlights of our Alpaca walk.
 Please watch below.